CharlleChen/charllechen.github.io/docs/index.markdown

 ---

 Hi, my name is Charlie, a rising junior at NYU💜, majoring in honors joint math and computer science.
 I am passionate about engineering and mathematics.
 I love solving problems with modern technology and spending hours on hard math problems.
 I enjoy seeing my works become reality and I don't mind struggling in something beautiful but profound.
 Below is a partial list of the courses I have taken and work I have done.
+You can check a more thorough course list [here](courses.html).

 ## Spring 2022